FAQs

 Is the waterfall walk steep?

 Yes!
 The waterfall walk takes you to the top of England’s highest manmade waterfall so it is steep and undulating terrain.
-We have given you plenty of benches and viewpoints along the route but sturdy walking shoes are a must.
-The walk gets steep after your reach the base of the Lady Exmouth Waterfalls.
+We have given you plenty of benches and viewpoints along the route, but sturdy walking shoes are a must.
+The walk gets steep after you reach the base of the Lady Exmouth Waterfalls.
 Here 90 original Victorian steps take you up to our Fern garden, where you can catch your breath before the final summit to the top Lady Exmouth Waterfalls.
 The views from the top make the climb worth it!

 What are my options if the waterfall walk is too steep?